ticlifford/splinter_ck_scraper/README.md

 # splinter_ck_scraper
-I wrote a scraper that uses splinter, an abstraction layer for selenium to scrape data.
+I wrote a scraper that uses splinter(an abstraction layer for selenium) and BeatifulSoup to scrape web data.

 ## background